- /

 Digital machines make the process smoother and more reliable by:

-They’re especially useful in labs and factories where consistent testing is needed.
+They are particularly useful in laboratories and factories where repeated testing is required.

 Tips for Reliable Testing